MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-apps-developers.md

 ### Community Tools

-The Dynamics 365 community has created tools.
+The Dynamics 365 community creates tools!
 Many of the most popular ones are distributed via in the [XrmToolBox](https://www.xrmtoolbox.com/).
 XrmToolBox is a Windows application that connects to CDS, providing tools to ease customization, configuration and operation tasks.
 It is shipped with more than 30 plugins to make administration, customization or configuration tasks easier and less time consuming.

 The following is a selected list of community tools distributed via the XrmToolBox